carolinenata/kpmgproject/README.md

 Task 2: Target high value customers based on customer demographic and attributes.
 Develop a powerpoint presentation to dive deep into the customer segmentation.

 Task 3: Create a dashboard for the client to see the customer's target list and look at their broad segments.

+Please note that:
+- All Excel files above belong to KPMG for virtual internship purposes